-The Lodge Room is located at the southern end of the third floor and houses the Swedish Society's archives.
+The Svea lodge room is located at the southern end of the third floor and houses the Swedish Society's archives.
 The room features trapezoidal walls angling inward to meet a stained wood boxed beam ceiling.
 At the center and west end of the room, stained wood piers with oversized brackets join with the boxed beams.
 The walls feature a stained wood wainscot set in a grid pattern.
 The flooring is carpeted.
 A low platform is located at the east end of the room.
-Essentially identical to feature in Balder Hall, it features two battered engaged columns crowned with capitals featuring an "X" motif.
-The upper face of each column includes painted linear reliefs, as well as a lighting sconce.
-Running between the tops of the columns is wooden mantle resting on nine scrolling brackets.
+The rear of the platform is flanked by two battered engaged columns which are essentially identical to those found in the Balder lodge room.
+The columns are crowned with capitals featuring an "X" motif, and the upper face of each column includes painted linear reliefs, as well as a lighting sconce.
+Running between the tops of the columns is wooden mantle resting on nine scrolled brackets.
 The wall beneath the mantle includes a stained wood chair rail.

-View toward the east end of the Svea Lodge Room
+View toward the east end of the Svea lodge room

-View toward the west end of the Svea Lodge Room
+View toward the west end of the Svea lodge room

 The south wall of the room includes two small built-in bookcases beneath punched window openings.
 Small metal ladders are affixed to the window sills.
 The room also includes two original, ten-fin cast iron radiators along the north and south walls, respectively.
 A stained wood door is located near the northwest corner of the room and accesses the hallway adjacent to the stair landing.
-In this same area is a short staircase with a solid bannister featuring a pierced floral motif rising to meet the door to the Verdandi Club Room.
+In this same area is a short staircase with a solid bannister featuring a pierced floral motif rising to meet the door to the Verdandi club room.
+(Members of the Swedish Society state that the bannister is not historic, but was installed for safety reasons and was designed to match the stair railings elsewhere in the building.)
 In addition to natural lighting, the room is illuminated by six non-historic pendant lights suspended from the boxed beam ceiling.